aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 1. Call `cdk synth` to synthesize the clusters to be deployed.
 This also makes sure everything was configured properly.
 2. Call `cdk deploy --all` to dpeloy all the clusters.
 You could specify the cluster to deploy by the name calling `cdk deploy CLUSTERNAME`.
 CLUSTERNAME is the name of the cluster you passed in.

+#### Makefile

+The makefile is used to deploy the clusters in parallel.
+It determines how many clusters are configured, and then sets that number to the number of processes to run to deploy all the clusters simultaneously.
+In order to accomplish this, after saving the configuration file and setting all appropriate envrionment variables, call `make EKS-infra` and all the clusters should be deployed.
+This call will first call `deploy-VPC` which will call `cdk synth` and then create the VPC by calling `cdk deploy EKSVpc`.
+After the VPC is deployed, it then calls `deploy-clusters` where all the EKS clusters that were configured are deployed.
+The way it calls `deploy-clusters` is by calling `make -j #processes deploy-clusters`, where #processes is the number of clusters being deployed.

+Additionally, in order to destroy all the clusters in parallel call `make destroy-EKS-infra`.

 ## Testing